lars-t-hansen/sint/BACKLOG.md

 Also see many TODO comments in the source code.

-- regexes and string matching.
-Syntax for literal regex could be #/.../ for example
 - implement `select`, at least in a limited form
 - vectors
 - bytevectors